 Chronological understanding– This ensures the children understand that history is the study of the past and it makes sure that children are able to sequence events in date order.
 Children will also be taught the key dates of influential and important events from the period they are studying.

-Historical Enquiry - This is the use of evidence from a variety of sources to build up a picture of the past.
+Historical enquiry, organisation and communication – Children will analyse the way the past is represented through different sources and assess the usefulness of these sources.
+They will be introduced to and use of evidence from a variety of sources to build up a picture of the past.
 The children will make deductions using both primary and secondary historical sources.

 In Key Stage 1 we cover:

-· Changes in students’ lives through ‘The History of Transport’
+- Changes in students’ lives through ‘The History of Transport’

-· Significant Individuals through ‘Florence Nightingale and Mary Seacole’
+- Significant Individuals through ‘Florence Nightingale and Mary Seacole’

 In Key Stage 2 we cover:

-· The Roman Empire and more specifically their impact on Britain.
+- The Roman Empire and, more specifically, their impact on Britain.